binle/bakku-etcapi/docs/etcapi.md

 # 3 Environment, resouces

-- By default, you can set the resouce config to the evironment of nodejs(process.env), refer - [environment-variables-from-nodejs](https://nodejs.org/en/learn/command-line/how-to-read-environment-variables-from-nodejs)
+- By default, you can set the resource config to the evironment of nodejs(process.env), refer - [environment-variables-from-nodejs](https://nodejs.org/en/learn/command-line/how-to-read-environment-variables-from-nodejs)

 - Use resouce json file, use RESOURCE_FILE_PATH in node environment (process.env.RESOURCE_FILE_PATH).
 When you pass this property in node environment, we will prefer to read the data from `RESOURCE_FILE_PATH`.
 Note: It has been json file.
 - ![Request Response](./bakku-etcapi-resoucepng.png)